 Irresistible Learning Curriculum for History, Geography, Art and DT

 Our curriculum is carefully designed to meet the statutory requirements of the National Curriculum.
-As a Christian school, we believe that Christ has called us in every aspect of our working together to live out our ‘Loving Four’ values Honesty, Respect, Responsibility and Aspiration.
+As a Christian school, we believe that Christ has called us in every aspect of our working together to live out our ‘Loving Three’ values: love, wisdom and joy (launching June 22).
 Opportunities to develop in these four areas are seized throughout our curriculum and are demonstrated through pupil work and classroom experience.